abinit/abinit/doc/developers/new_testsuite.md

 An example will help clarify.
 Let's assume we want to implement the output of the `!ETOT` dictionary with the different components of the total free energy.
-The workflow is splitted in two parts.
+The workflow is split in two parts.
 The idea is to separate the computation from the composition of the document, and separate the composition of the document from the actual rendering.